Guardianship of Minors

 Many people appear before the court seeking to be appointed as guardians for minor children, without the assistance of an attorney.

-Review the Guardianship of Minors Handbook (PDF) to learn about all of the regulations and procedures in place.
-This guide is designed to inform prospective guardians of the requirements for obtaining and terminating a guardianship.
-This guide also explains the important duties and responsibilities of court-appointed guardians.
+Review the Guardianship of Minor Info Sheet to learn about all of the regulations and procedures in place.
+This guide is designed to inform prospective guardians of the requirements for obtaining and terminating a guardianship, including important court documents and procedures.

 The proper forms for obtaining a guardianship are available in the Office of the Clerk of the Circuit Court.
-The forms must be filled out before you appear in court.
+The forms must be filled out and filed before you appear in court.

-- Who Is a Minor?: A minor is a person under the age of 18.
+- Who is a Minor?: A minor is a person under the age of 18 years old.

-- Guardian of the Person: A minor needs a guardian of his or her person when the minor has no living parents, when the parents cannot be found, or when the parents are unable or unwilling to care for the minor.
+- Guardian of the Person: A minor needs a guardian of his/her person when the minor has no living parents, when the parents cannot be found, or when the parents are unable or unwilling to care for the minor.

 For More Information